Body Aches & Pain? 5 Soothing Essential Oils for Pain ReliefReading Time: 8 minutes

 Frankincense combined with ginger may also be beneficial for heavy menstrual periods.
 A small 2019 clinical trial investigated the use of frankincense and ginger for 102 women with heavy menstrual bleeding.
 All patients received ibuprofen and either frankincense and ginger, or a placebo.
 Decreased duration of menstrual bleeding and an increased improvement in quality of life was experienced in the frankincense and ginger group, but not the placebo group.

-4 Tips For Using Relief Essential Oil Blend
+4 Tips For Using Essential Oils for Pain Relief

 - For Muscle and Joint Pain

-Apply Relief Essential Oil Blend topically to area of concern, rubbing it in thoroughly.
+Apply topically to area of concern, rubbing in thoroughly.
 Dilute with an organic carrier oil like coconut, almond, avocado, or hemp (heavily if you have sensitive skin).
-Safe for use as frequently as needed.
 If using fairly frequently (as in hourly), it is best to dilute heavily with a carrier oil to avoid skin sensitivity.
-We suggest using 5 drops of Relief per teaspoon of carrier oil.
+We suggest using 5 drops of essential oil per teaspoon of carrier oil.
 For any persistent pain, always consult with your doctor.

 - For Respiratory Conditions and Congestion

-Place a couple drops of Relief blend into your palms, rub them together, and place hands over your nose and mouth.
+Place a couple drops of essential oil into your palms, rub them together, and place hands over your nose and mouth.
 Be careful to avoid your eyes, which are very sensitive to the vapors.
 Deeply breathe in the oils for a few moments, holding the vapor in your lungs for 5-10 seconds (or as long as you can).
 This is a great way of getting the essential oils into your lungs and bloodstream and working quickly to relieve chest and nasal congestion.
-(Organixx Exxhale Essential Oil Blend also works extremely well for this.)

 - For Menstrual Cramps/Period Pain

-Apply Relief Essential Oil Blend topically to the abdominal area and low back, diluting with an organic carrier oil like coconut, almond, or hemp as described above in Tip #1.
+Apply topically to the abdominal area and low back, diluting with an organic carrier oil like coconut, almond, or hemp as described above in Tip #1.

 Words of Caution When Using Essential Oils for Pain